Kleinian sphere packings, reflection groups, and arithmeticity: Introduction

 The answer turns out to be affirmative in low dimensions: here we confirm it for $n = 2, 3, 4$ by using the classification results of Scharlau, Walhorn, and Turkalj.

-\begin{theoremC} Any reflective arithmetic non--uniform lattice $\Gamma < \mathrm{Isom}\,\mathbb{H}^{n+1}$, $n = 2,3,4$, of simplest type defined over $\mathbb{Q}$ is commensurable to the supergroup of a crystallographic packing in $\SSS^{n}$. \end{theoremC} For $n=2$, Kontrovich and Nakamura \cite{KN} confirmed the same for the finite list of reflective extended Bianchi groups.
-However, the Borcherds polyhedron in dimension $21$ provides a clear counterexample.
+\begin{theoremC} Any $\Q$--arithmetic non--uniform reflective lattice $\Gamma < \mathrm{Isom}\,\mathbb{H}^{n+1}$, $n = 2,3,4$, is commensurable to the supergroup of a superintegral crystallographic packing in $\SSS^{n}$. \end{theoremC} For $n=2$, Kontorovich and Nakamura \cite{KN} confirmed the analogue of Theorem \ref{theorem:arithmetic-super} for the finite list of reflective extended Bianchi groups.
+However, the Borcherds polyhedron in dimension $21$ provides an example of a negative answer to Question \ref{question}.